devbyray/circle-camera/docs/index.md

   - icon: ✨
     title: Customizable Shape
     details: Display your webcam feed as a circle or square based on your preference
-  - icon: 🔍
-    title: Resizable
-    details: Easily adjust the size with buttons or keyboard shortcuts
-  - icon: 🖱️
-    title: Draggable
-    details: Position the camera anywhere on your screen
-  - icon: 🎥
-    title: Camera Selection
-    details: Switch between multiple cameras if available
-  - icon: 🎨
-    title: Border Customization
-    details: Adjust thickness and select any color for your camera border
   - icon: 🔄
     title: Always on Top
     details: Stay visible over other applications
   - icon: 🎮
     title: Minimal UI
     details: Controls only appear when you hover over the camera
-  - icon: 🖼️
-    title: Transparent Background
-    details: Seamlessly blend with any desktop
-  - icon: 🔢
-    title: Version Display
-    details: Always know which version you're using
 ---